y0soro/Unity.IMGUI.HiDPI.Patcher/README.md

 A BepInEx patcher that fixes small IMGUI UI on HiDPI screen.;

-Demo image of non-loss scaling.
+Demo image of smooth scaling of BepInEx.ConfigurationManager UI to 2 time of original(right).

 ![Zoom Comparison](./docs/zoom_comparison.png)